SiRumCz/interdependency-problems-in-SECOs/seco_advisories_and_policies.md

-This topic studies the internal or external policies suggested migration opportunity advisories from official websites and communities for different packaging software ecosystems
+This study shows the internal or external policies suggested migration opportunity advisories from official websites and communities for different packaging software ecosystems

 ## Software Ecosystems
 ### Maven - Java